The Sumerians

 Yes it's very it's unlike an Egyptian pyramid for example it's not designed to

-hold anything it's a solid mountain of brick and the idea was very much to raise up a monument and one has to remember that southern Iraq is immensely flat.
+And the idea was very much to raise up a monument.
+And one has to remember that southern Iraq is immensely flat.

 I'm delighted to be able to talk about that monumental ziggurat because it is an incredible structure.

-It's actually just to the edge of the ziggurat area.
+It's actually just to the edge of the Ziggerat

-But he realizes that his workmen aren't sufficiently skilled in digging graves.
+area.
+But he realises that his workmen aren't sufficiently skilled in digging graves.

 The soil is very acidic, so there's very little skeletal remains.